charlottepierce/charlottepierce.github.com/_posts/2014-12-12-DRAFT-Intro-to-L-Systems.md

 ### Commands ###

-The following commands can be used to 'instruct' a turtle, forming the vocabulary of l-systems.
+The following commands can be used to 'instruct' a turtle, forming the vocabulary of l-systems[^2].

 * `F`: move forward by length `d`
 * `f`: move forward by length `d` without drawing anything